-(1) Participant Eligibility - Participants must meet the following criteria:

-- a) A city, county, special district, non-profit, tribal government, or public agency or entity for projects to be implemented within the selected AB 617 communities with this measure adopted within the CERP. - b) Be the owner of the land or have authority from the owner of the land where the Vegetative Barrier/Urban Greening project will be planted; - Maintain the green space during the entire contract period, which will be ten (10) years.
-This includes tree maintenance, up to and including removal and replacement of dead trees; - d) Make the project available for inspection if requested by SJVAPCD and/or CARB staff during the entire contract period, which will be ten (10) years; - e) Contact the local County Agricultural Commissioner's Office before obtaining any plant material originating from outside the respective county to ensure all the requirements for movement of plant material into the respective county are met; - f) Ensure that trees must be purchased, planted, and maintained to the specifications provided in Appendix H of CAL Fire's Urban and Community Forestry Grant Guidelines1. - g) Where feasible, projects shall provide public access - h) Obtain any required permits; - Ensure that all work performed is in conformance with the California Environmental Quality Act and all other applicable statutes, rules, and regulations; - j) Have financial capacity to complete, operate, and maintain the project; - k) All property taxes where the Vegetative Barrier/Urban Greening project will be located must be current at the time of application; - I) Any funds required from other sources must reasonably be expected to be available in the time frame needed to carry out the project.
+- (1) Participant Eligibility Participants must meet the following criteria: - a) A city, county, special district (Green Improvements/Benefit District, Flood Control District, etc.), non-profit, tribal government, or public agency or entity for projects to be implemented within the selected AB 617 communities with this measure adopted within the CERP. - b) Be the owner of the land or have authority from the owner of the land where the Vegetative Barrier/Urban Greening project will be planted; - c) Maintain the green space during the entire contract period.
+This includes tree maintenance, up to and including removal and replacement of dead trees; - d) Consider baseline air monitoring data available through AB617 and other state funded air monitoring projects in the selection, design and characterization of the benefits of the Vegetative Barrier project(s). - e) Make the project available for inspection if requested by SJVAPCD and/or CARB staff during the entire contract period, which will be ten (10) years; - f) Contact the local County Agricultural Commissioner's Office before obtaining any plant material originating from outside the respective county to ensure all the requirements for movement of plant material into the respective county are met; - g) Ensure that trees must be purchased, planted, and maintained to the specifications provided in Appendix H of CAL Fire's Urban and Community Forestry Grant Guidelines1. - h) Where feasible, projects shall provide public access - i) Obtain any required permits; - j) Ensure that all work performed is in conformance with the California Environmental Quality Act and all other applicable statutes, rules, and regulations; - k) Have financial capacity to complete, operate, and maintain the project; - All property taxes where the Vegetative Barrier/Urban Greening project will be located must be current at the time of application; - m) Any funds required from other sources must reasonably be expected to be available in the time frame needed to carry out the project.